matthewlinton/Ancile/README.md

 * KB3150513	may 2016 compatibility update for windows

 ## License
-There is no official license - you are welcome to modify and share my code and you do not have to give me credit.
-I do appreciate any feedback and I will give you credit if I use your ideas.
-This script is the product of a collaborate effort and does not belong to any one person.
+You are welcome to modify and share this code as you please.

 ## Liability
-All code except sed and setacl is provided as open source so you can look and see for yourself what it does.
-It has been thoroughly tested on my own systems and scanned on VirusTotal and to the best of my knowledge it does not contain any harmful or malicious elements.
-However I assume no liability for any problems so use it at your own risk.
+Ancile, to the best of my knowledge, does not contain any harmful or malicious code.
+I assume no liability for any issues that may occur from the use of this software.
+Please take the time to understand how this software will interact with your system before using it.
+Use Ancile at your own risk.

 ## Resources
-Ancile uses the folowing ouside resources to perform specific tasks.
+Ancile uses the following third party resources to perform specific tasks.

 ### GnuWin
-GnuWin (http://gnuwin32.sourceforge.net/) provides ports of tools with a GNU or similar open source license, to modern MS-Windows (Microsoft Windows 2000 / XP / 2003 / Vista / 2008 / 7)
+GnuWin(http://gnuwin32.sourceforge.net/) provides ports of tools with a GNU or similar open source license, to modern MS-Windows (Microsoft Windows 2000 / XP / 2003 / Vista / 2008 / 7).

 * sed.exe (http://gnuwin32.sourceforge.net/packages/sed.htm)

+### Microsoft
+* Toolkit to Disable Automatic Delivery of Internet Explorer 7 (https://www.microsoft.com/en-us/download/details.aspx?id=13428)
+* Toolkit to Disable Automatic Delivery of Internet Explorer 8 (https://technet.microsoft.com/en-us/browser/dd365124.aspx)
+* Toolkit to Disable Automatic Delivery of Internet Explorer 9 (https://technet.microsoft.com/en-us/browser/gg615600.aspx)
+* Toolkit to Disable Automatic Delivery of Internet Explorer 10 (https://technet.microsoft.com/en-us/browser/jj898509.aspx)
+* Toolkit to Disable Automatic Delivery of Internet Explorer 11 (https://www.microsoft.com/en-us/download/details.aspx?id=40722)

 ### Other
 * setacl-**.exe (https://helgeklein.com/setacl/)

+## Feedback
+Please direct all feedback to the bitbucket repository page (https://bitbucket.org/matthewlinton/ancile/).

 ## Thanks
 ### A special thanks to everyone that helped to improve Ancile

 ### Thank you to everyone that helped create Aegis-voat
 #### Creators
-@th3power
+th3power

 #### Contributors
-@alexzerg11, @allockse, @AxiomBreak, @elixxx, @erskine, @eSh, @GGLapkizzz, @ilikeskittles, @liquidinsects, @Magoo204, @Mixplate, @mythias, @PaulDG, @pstein, @RypeDub420, @spexdi, @tor11, @Umrtvovacz, @qzxq, @thequestion, @tor11, @tr3bg0d, @Umrtvovacz, @Voluptuous_Panda, and @Zaphain.
+alexzerg11, allockse, AxiomBreak, elixxx, erskine, eSh, GGLapkizzz, ilikeskittles, liquidinsects, Magoo204, Mixplate, mythias, PaulDG, pstein, RypeDub420, spexdi, tor11, Umrtvovacz, qzxq, thequestion, tor11, tr3bg0d, Umrtvovacz, Voluptuous_Panda, and Zaphain.